inferno986return/python-pcep/Module2.md

 print(f"Jim has {apples} apples and {bananas} bananas.")
 ```

-Without an f-string, we have to break up the output which looks messy and less human-readable:
+Without an f-string, we have to break up the output and add spaces to the strings which looks messy and less human-readable:

 ```
 apples = 2
 bananas = 3

-print("Jim has", apples, "apples and", bananas, "bananas.")
+print("Jim has ", apples, " apples and ", bananas, " bananas.")
 ```

-Or alternatively, using plus `+` operator instead of commas `,`:
+Or alternatively, you could use the plus `+` operator instead of commas `,`:

 ```
 apples = 2
 bananas = 3

-print("Jim has" + apples + "apples and" + bananas + "bananas.")
+print("Jim has " + apples + " apples and " + bananas + " bananas.")
 ```

 ## Section 2.2: Python literals